holly-ai-2025/holly-v6/README.md

 ---

-✅ Following this workflow ensures new DB fields/tables do not break existing frontend or cause contract mismatches.
+✅ Following this workflow ensures backend and frontend stay fully in sync.
+New DB fields/tables will not break existing components, and all integrations remain consistent.